Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Apply for a multi-year monitoring period

-Safeguard facilities with excess emissions and a plan to reduce them over multiple years may apply for an MYMP.
+Responsible emitters with excess emissions and a plan to reduce them over multiple years may apply for an MYMP to extend their facility’s baseline.

 An MYMP can be up to 5 years.
-It gives the facility more time to implement emissions reduction projects and bring emissions below their baseline.
+It gives the responsible emitter more time to implement emissions reduction projects and bring the facility's emissions below its baseline.

-• outline your facility's plan to reduce emissions at or below the extended baseline by the end of the extended monitoring period (including a summary for publication on our website)
+• the responsible emitter’s plan to reduce emissions so it is at or below its extended baseline by the end of the MYMP (including a summary for publication on our website)

-• explain any known risks that might cause your facility to exceed the extended baseline
+• an explanation of any known risks that might cause the facility to exceed its extended baseline

-• include the signature of a responsible financial officer for your facility or a person they've authorised.
+• the signature of a responsible financial officer for the responsible emitter or a person they've authorised.

 If you have an MYMP in place at your facility, you may apply to: